RamandeepKBagri/Spect-System-Review/README.md

 related to brain activity” -Ramandeep Bagri

 ### Contributors:
-Imani Aguiar-Garcia, UCSC, Major: Politics <br/>
+Imani Aguiar-Garcia, UCSC, Student <br/>
-Grant Kromhout, UCSC, Major: Politics
+Grant Kromhout, UCSC, Student

 ### Sincere thank you
 Sincere thank you to Prof Shive, ECE, UCSC for her help for the useful conversations on the project topic.